Suraj151/pdi-framework/README.md

 **install manually**

-To install manually for esp8266 clone or download source, copy folder to esp8266 libraries path ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\x.x.x\libraries...).
+To install manually, clone or download source of this repo and copy root folder to devices libraries path. for example with Esp8266 device it will be copied in esp8266 libraries path ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\x.x.x\libraries...).

 **install external dependency**

 Currently for some devices, this library is using external dependencies which are added in git submodule config.
-To install this submodule open terminal in library root directory and execute command ``git submodule update --init --recursive``
+To install this submodule, open a terminal in this framework library root directory path and execute command ``git submodule update --init --recursive``

 ### AutoGen Script